P/TBV Strategy in Sweden: 8.97% CAGR and +6.42% Alpha Over the OMX Stockholm 30

 P/TBV Strategy in Sweden: How Hard Assets Outran the S&P 500 Over 25 Years

-Swedish industrial companies, sorted by the ratio of market cap to tangible book value, returned 8.97% annually from 2000 to 2024, beating the S&P 500 by 1.14 percentage points.
+Swedish industrial companies, sorted by the ratio of market cap to tangible book value, returned 8.97% annually from 2000 to 2024, beating the OMX Stockholm 30 by 6.42 percentage points.
+The OMX returned just 2.55% annualised over the same period.
 The strategy spent four years in cash at the start, which accidentally sidestepped the dot-com crash, and then compounded steadily on the back of Nordic industrials.
-The down capture of 79% means this isn't a hedge against US downturns, but the excess return and crisis performance in 2008 make it a legitimate diversifier.
+Down capture of 38.52% means the strategy absorbs less than 40% of the OMX's losses in bad years, and it beat the benchmark in 16 of 21 invested years (76% win rate).

 Contents